Klabbob/SEN66-IAQ-Monitor/README.md

 3. Connect the SEN66 and push it in
 4. Clip in the wires from the SEN66 and push the remaining wires in to the cavity behind the T-Display-S3
 5. Insert the USB C breakout board into the bottom shell and push the wires in the canal
-6. Close everything up with the screw, make sure not to pinch any wires
+6. Close everything up with the screw, make sure not to pinch any wires.
+Test the buttons for smooth operation.
+If the they are not clicky, you either have to smooth the surface on the inside where the button sit, or you can try to have the screw a bit looser.

 ## Installation